 The AIHW receives, compiles, edits and verifies the data in collaboration with states and territories.
-The finalised data sets are signed off by the states and territories and used by the AIHW for reporting and analysis.
+The finalised data sets are signed off by the states and territories and used by the AIHW for reporting, analysis and approved ad hoc data requests.

 The reference period for the SOMIH collection is based on the financial year (ending 30 June).
-The specific reference period for these data is 2016-17.
+The specific reference period for these data is 2017-18.